Dhxqhu/blepico_oilgauge/README.md

 # Oil Pressure Gauge — Raspberry Pi Pico WH + BLE

-A MicroPython project that reads oil pressure from an analog sensor via MCP3008 ADC, displays readings on an LCD, and transmits data over Bluetooth Low Energy to PC/mobile clients.
+A MicroPython project that reads oil pressure from an analog sensor via MCP3008 ADC, displays readings on an LCD, and transmits data over Bluetooth Low Energy to a Windows PC client.

 ## Features